 Then pass out 2 “bandages” to each child to put on the backs of their hands.
 One hand for “freely forgive” and the other for “truly repent”

 These are also available in my Resource Library.
-This document is meant to be printed on return address labels (Avery 5260).
-You can get these at Walmart, office supply stores or on Amazon (this is an affiliate link below where I make a small commission at no cost to you if you purchase!):
+This document is meant to be printed on return address labels (Avery 5260 and Avery 5160).
+You can get these at Walmart, office supply stores or on online (Amazon affiliate link):

 In a pinch, print on regular paper, cut them out and tape them on kids’ hands using Scotch tape!
 Or, write “freely forgive” and “truly repent” using a Sharpie marker on real bandages to pass out!